iklein99/homebridge-smartthings/README.md

 from your smarttthings network.
 This is currently under development.

 ## Fixed in version 1.5.10
-Fixed window share support including webhook support for the window shade service.
+Fixed window shade support including webhook support for the window shade service.
 Added polling paramter for window shades, 'PollWindowShadesSeconds'
 ## Fixed in version 1.5.9
 * Removed the check for the apostrophe as it caused more issues than solved.
 With this change, if you try to add a device